NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 We can derive similar theorems for other IterDomain expressions:

 **Theorem 2** Suppose that there is a merge `I2 = Merge(I0, I1)`.
-Then "the index of `I0` is in bound" implies "the index of `I2` is in bound".
+Then "the index of `I0` is in bound" is equivalent to "the index of `I2` is in bound".

 **Proof:** Suppose the index of `I2` is $i_2$, the extent of `I1` is $N$.
 Then the index of `I0` is $i_0 = i_2 / N$.